The performance effects of too much lazy loading

 Causal performance

-The goal for the A/B test was to prove or disprove the hypothesis that native image lazy loading, as implemented in WordPress core, resulted in slower LCP performance and fewer image bytes.
+The goal for the A/B test was to prove or disprove the hypothesis that built-in image lazy loading, as implemented in WordPress core, resulted in slower LCP performance and fewer image bytes.
 The methodology we used was to test a demo WordPress website with the twentytwentyone theme.
 We tested both archive and single page types, which are like the home and article pages, on desktop and emulated mobile devices using WebPageTest.
 We tested each combination of pages with and without lazy loading enabled and ran each test nine times to get the median LCP value and number of image bytes.

 Series default disabled Difference from default